-- The managed service provider is responsible for helping Dawley Brook Primary School to ensure that it meets the Online Safety technical requirements outlined by DGfL, which is aligned to national guidance. - The managed service provides a number of tools to schools/academies including e-Safe monitoring, RM SafetyNet filtering and MDMs (Mobile Device Management systems), which are designed to help Dawley Brook Primary School keep users safe -(see appendix 2).
-The school can configure many of these locally or can choose to keep standard settings. - A designated adult can access activity logs for network users and apply 'rules' to specific group of users.
-Schools/Academies should nominate a suitable member of staff to manage this responsibility and keep logs of any changes made to filtering and monitoring rules. - The nominated member of staff for Dawley Brook Primary School is Lisa Maskell (Headteacher). - CC4 Access and similar products, are applications that enable a user to remotely access documents and applications stored on the school servers.
-Dawley Brook Primary School has responsibility for ensuring files and applications accessed via this system comply with information and data security practices.
-Schools/Academies may wish to specify the type of information that users can access via CC4 Access or a similar product that allows remote access to the server. - The DGfL Client team, work with school/academy representatives to develop and update a range of Acceptable Use Agreements/guidance (see Appendix 3) and include relevant Local Authority Online safety policies and guidance. - Members of the DGfL team will support Dawley Brook Primary School to improve their Online Safety strategy. - The managed service provider maintains backups of email traffic for 90 days.
+- The managed service provider is responsible for helping Dawley Brook Primary School to ensure that it meets the Online Safety technical requirements outlined by DGfL, which is aligned to national guidance, including the filtering and monitoring standards. - The managed service provides a number of tools to schools/academies including Smoothwall Monitor, RM SafetyNet filtering and MDMs (Mobile Device Management systems), which are designed to help Dawley Brook Primary School keep users safe {see appendix }.
+The school can configure many of these locally or can choose to keep standard settings. - The Senior Leadership Team can access activity logs for network users and apply 'rules' to specific group of users.
+Schools should nominate a suitable member of staff to manage this responsibility and keep logs of any changes made to filtering and monitoring rules. - The nominated members of staff for Dawley Brook Primary School are Ms. L. Maskell (Headteacher) and Mr M.Walters (Deputy Headteacher). - Any changes to filtering and monitoring databases are considered, to ensure there is no unreasonable impact on teaching and learning. - CC 4Access and similar products, are applications that enable a user to remotely access documents and applications stored on the school servers.
+Dawley Brook Primary School has responsibility for ensuring files and applications accessed via this system comply with information and data security practices. - The DGfL Client team, work with school representatives to develop and update a range of Acceptable Use Agreements/guidance (see Appendix 3) and include relevant Local Authority Online safety policies and guidance. - Members of the DGfL team will support Dawley Brook Primary School to improve their Online Safety strategy. - The managed service provider maintains backups of email traffic for 90 days.
 If access to this information is required, the nominated member of staff for Dawley Brook Primary School should contact the DGfL team.